Dennis’s Gleason Score 9 Contained Prostate Cancer Story

 Generally, I think if you’re in your 40s and you’ve had someone in your family who has had prostate cancer and/or breast cancer, because the genes are related, you need to start getting yourself checked.

 We’re seeing a trend nationally and worldwide of men in their 40s getting prostate cancer and not wanting to go to the doctor.
-I probably know right now ten to twelve men in their 40s who have prostate cancer.
+I probably know right now 10 to 12 men in their 40s who have prostate cancer.
 It’s not all men in their 50s and 60s.
 Yes, guys at that age do get it.

-The doctor said the numbers were extremely high for his age and recommended seeing a urologist, who checked him over, did a biopsy, adn found he had advanced prostate cancer.
+The doctor said the numbers were extremely high for his age and recommended seeing a urologist, who checked him over, did a biopsy, and found he had advanced prostate cancer.

 You’re not ‘safe’ at any age.
 You really need to get checked.
 When this starts, there are no symptoms, when it’s most treatable.